-Get consistent validation states across all your forms the easy way, using CSS classes or browser validation.
+Get consistent validation states across all your HTML forms the easy way, using CSS classes or browser validation.

 Using HTML validation